Alliekj/Python-API-Challenge/README.md

 Project using APIs for data retrieval, processing, and visualization.
+I used AI for debugging.

 Project Highlights Weather Data Analysis (WeatherPy)